lukes611/phdThesis/readme.txt

 		check all Octree is uppercase O
-		ask ruben about para 3 in intro in experiments section subsection 4.1 in tools remove anything about microsoft cam
+		ask ruben about para 3 in intro in experiments section subsection 4.1 in tools remove anything about microsoft cam fix all table / figure numbers see figure 4.2 / 4.1 find all dataset and Data Set to "data set" do all fm3d to FM-3D

+	ask ruben:
+		questions from above
+		what i need to do to be ready to submit do i need to print it?
+		what formatting do i need
+		what referencing do i need